mvvugt/repro-clus/README.md

 It is recommended to use this project in _R version 4.0.2 (2020-06-22) -- "Taking Off Again"_ as it was developed and tested in this setting.\
 Furthermore, everything is performed on a _MacOS Catalina 10.15.6_, but theoretically everything should also work on any other system. \
-Shortly, the system and program versions:
+Shortly, the system and program versions this project was developed and tested on:

 R version 4.0.2 (2020-06-22)\
 Platform: x86_64-apple-darwin17.0 (64-bit)\
-Running under: macOS Catalina 10.15.6\
+Running under: macOS Catalina 10.15.6

 In the beginning of the script, all required packages are downloaded and loaded automatically.
-However, to control for different versions, the required packages and their versions are listed here as well (obtained from using the function `sessionInfo()`):
+However, if this does not work and to control for different versions, the required packages and their versions are listed here as well (obtained from using the function `sessionInfo()`):

 ```
 attached base packages: